mstocco/mariostoc.co/content/racereports/2021-ironman-italy-emilia-romagna.md

 Even the flamingos in the salt flats had left to find shelter.

 The rain finally eases just as I roll into _Cervia_.

 Despite the foul weather, that last 40km is a new personal best (1:16:57 @31.2 kph).
-My mood is great and I (almost) don't want this bike ride to end.
+My mood is great and I don't want this bike ride to end.

 <!---->
 ## T2